 Batteries have acid that can burn you and gas that can explode.
 You can be badly hurt if you are not careful.
-See Jump Starting on page 5-50 for tips on working around a battery without getting hurt.
+See Jump Starting on page 6-53 for tips on working around a battery without getting hurt.

-Infrequent Usage: If the vehicle is driven infrequently, remove the black, negative (-) cable from the battery.
-This helps keep the battery from running down.
+Infrequent Usage: Remove the black, negative (-) cable from the battery to keep the battery from running down.

-See "Power Window Initialization" in Power Windows on page 2-17.
+See "Power Window Initialization" in Power Windows on page 3-17.

-Extended Storage: For extended storage of the vehicle, remove the black, negative (-) cable from the battery or use a battery trickle charger.
-This helps maintain the charge of the battery over an extended period of time.
+Extended Storage: Remove the black, negative (-) cable from the battery or use a battery trickle charger.